BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 endmodule
 ```

+It takes as input two 32-bit values `in1` and `in2`, the test `op` and outputs a single bit, indicating the
+result of the test.

-Same thing here, the comparison can be factored in a single adder as suggested by @mecrisp (see FemtoRV32 source),
+_Same thing here, the comparison can be factored in a single adder as suggested by @mecrisp (see FemtoRV32 source),
-but we will ignore that for now.
+but we will ignore that for now._

 Step V: the instruction decoder
 -------------------------------